jdchart/dps/README.md

 ### Priority

 - [ ] Add normalization and boost gain to audio source input (also possibly remove noise).
-- [ ] Make segmentation an attribut of AudioSource class.
-- [ ] Make a segment a class (can have a number of attributes).
 - [ ] Reading and writing AudioSource (csv for segmentations and anlyses, pickle for object)
 - [ ] Create a validation interface.
 - [ ] Merge AudioSources (add one to the end of another)